yan-soon/tp/docs/UserGuide.md

 2. The result display box will then display all the modules you have yet to take for each particular field, as shown below.

+### Checking General Education Modules: `gem`

+Scenario: <br>
+You wish to take some GE modules to clear your GE requirement, but you are unsure what modules are available.
+You can simply check by using the `gem` command.

+The `gem` command allows you to check all the available General Education (GE) modules that are available in NUS.
+To ease your planning, the `gem` command indicates which modules are available in Semester 1 and/or 2.

+To check GE modules:

+1. Type `gem` into the command box, press **Enter** to execute it.

+2. The result display box will then display all the available GE modules that you can take, categorised into Semester 1 and 2, as shown below.

 ### Checking Science modules: `science`

-The `science` command allows you to check all the available Science modules of the Computer Science curriculum.

-Example: <br>
+Scenario: <br>
 You wish to take a Science module to clear your Science requirement, but you forgot what modules are available.
 You can simply check by using the `science` command.

+The `science` command allows you to check all the available Science modules of the Computer Science curriculum.

 To check Science modules: